 \subsubsection{Modularity}

-DroidLab's Android framework from an Android perspective consists of a core application and plugin applications.
+The DroidLab framework, from an Android perspective, consists of a core application and plugin applications.
 Each plugin can be installed or removed as an Android application.
-Each plugin requires the permissions that are needed for it's use.
-This enables the user to assemble a setup that she is comfortable with, and is suitable for her device's capabilities.
-If she doesn't want to share her location, than omitting that plugin the framework will be limited on the OS level not to use the location services.
+Each plugin requires the permissions that are needed for its use.
+This enables the user to assemble a setup that he/she is comfortable with, and is suitable for the capabilities of the device.
+If the user doesn't want to share his/her location, then by omitting that plugin the framework will be limited on the OS level not to use the location services.

 The clear benefits of this modular approach come with some drawbacks.
 The DroidLab distributions will be fragmented, devices will have different plugin sets and even plugin versions.
 Users will also have the possibility to revoke permissions from the framework and limit the resource usage of plugins.

-To address this issue, DroidLab has dual conformance checking for the applications.
-When a Developer request devices for his application, he indicates the span of the deployment.
-He may target a specific user group - age, gender, country, urban area or countryside, device type, user activity type - and weather the application needs inter user connections or devices can be scattered over a larger area.
-He can request device capabilities: location sensor accuracy, network connectivity type, available sensors.
-And finally estimates the resources his application will consume on a device during the applications lifetime.
+To address this issue, DroidLab has a dual conformance checking for the applications.
+When a developer requests devices for his application, he indicates the span of the deployment.
+He may target a specific user group – based on age, gender, country, urban area or countryside, device type, or user activity type - and may specify whether the application needs inter-user connections or devices can be scattered over a larger area.
+He can specify some required device capabilities as well: location sensor accuracy, network connectivity type, available sensors, etc. Finally, he should estimate the resources his application will consume on a device during the applications lifetime.

 A strong point of DroidLab is the management of the resources.
 As different sensors have different types of resources, we introduced a resource description system.
 For each resource we define quotas.
 Quotas can be associated with the volume of consumed resources and the speed of consumption.
-A resource can have several associated quota.
-Quotas are used to present users with resource management decisions and to limit an application's resource usage.
+A resource can have several associated quotas.
+These are used to present users with resource management decisions and to limit an application's resource usage.

 A plugin interface is defined so that plugins can expose the quotas.
 Each quota has five usage levels.
 The user can choose not to grant any of that resource.
 Low, medium and high are different levels defined by the plugins and labeled by human readable labels.
 Finally unlimited indicates the user is willing to provide every available resource of the kind to the framework.

-Applications can be present parallel on a device.
-The quota limits defined by the user apply for the aggregated resource consumption of the application.
+Several applications can be present in parallel on a device.
+The quota limits defined by the user apply for the aggregated resource consumption of the applications.
 The server is in charge of distributing the applications among devices in a way that each application will be able to access the amount of resources the developer required.
 This is the first level of conformance.

 Once an application is pushed to a device, each delivered event and called method is monitored by the framework and authorized by the resource manager running on the device.
 Once the application's quota level is reached or the overall quota limit has expired, the framework denies the request.